-The courses in the study program mostly consists of lectures, seminars and excercises.
+The courses in the study program mostly consists of lectures, seminars and exercises.

-All academic staff who teach the study programme are active researchers in various research projects.
-The courses are based on relevant research and are related to the departments research activity.
-Special curriculums and the Master's thesis are supervised on an individual basis by the department's academic staff
+All academic staff who teach the study program are active researchers in various research projects.
+The courses are based on relevant research and are related to the department’s research activity.
+Special curriculums and the master's thesis are supervised on an individual basis by the department's academic staff.

 Form of assessment varies between portfolio assessments, home exams, reports, oral and written exam.
-In some courses, mandatory assignments have to be approved for access to the exam.
+In some courses, mandatory assignments must be approved for exam access.

-After handing in the Master's thesis, it is assessed, and normally within 6 weeks an oral presentation and examination is held, that may influence on the final mark.
+After submitting the master's thesis, it is assessed, and normally within 6 weeks an oral presentation and examination is held.
+This may influence the final mark.

 Instruction, syllabus and examination is given in English.